STORE Capital Corporation [STOR]: Short-term bearish but long-term fundamentals getting better

 STORE Capital Corporation [NYSE:STOR]: Analyst Rating and Earnings

-Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
-Regarding STORE Capital Corporation [STOR], the latest average analyst recommendation we can see is from the quarter closing in 12/30/2019.
+Equities traders often pay a significant amount of attention to what top market analysts have to say about a potential stock investment.
+In regards to STORE Capital Corporation [STOR], the most recent average analyst recommendation we can read comes from the fiscal quarter ending in 12/30/2019.
 On average, stock market experts give STOR an Overweight rating.
-This is compared to its latest closing price of $21.50.
+The average 12-month price forecast for this stock is $15.56, with the high estimate being $43.00, the low estimate being $19.00 and the median estimate amounting to $35.00.
+This is compared to its latest closing price of $16.25.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for STORE Capital Corporation [STOR] is sitting at 4.00.
 This is compared to 1 month ago, when its average rating was 4.00.